HCC7952889662/SSTA_Learning/README.md

 6.plot(): plot the PDF Object.

-## Experimental Functions in PDF Object:
-1. MAX_of_SUM(PDF p2, PDF pc): do the MAX(self,pc) ,MAX(p2,pc) and do the SUM of those 2 max results and return the final result.
-Return Type: PDF Object

-2. SUM_of_MAX(PDF p2, PDF pc): do the SUM(self,pc) ,SUM(p2,pc) and do the MAX of those 2 sum results and return the final result.
-Return Type: PDF Object
-These 2 functions are designed for the experiment in PHASE I project, which is to see whether the results are different in these 2 functions.

 ## Speed Improved Functions in PDF Object:
 1. SUMr(PDF, R): we will round the value of time delay to the Rth decimal place in order to  decrease the output data points and thus the speed can be improved.
 Argument: R(integer), Return Type: PDF Object.